 2011 was my

-Canal Zone with the Suez Vets, during my first
+the Suez Vets, during my first visit on Jeff's

-my feet and legs, this year once again I was last but
+had with my feet and legs, this year once again I was

 alongside the Sweet Water Canal.
 On the return

-the UK, something she persisted in until told in no
+she persisted in until told in no uncertain manner by

 area described above and were besieged by children

-in groups to join them in their celebrations, this was
+join them in their celebrations, this was a genuine

 behind the main group, the plainclothes security man

-patient, and thus I became the last straggler to
+and thus I became the last straggler to return to the

-running!
-But I would not have exchanged that
+But I would not have exchanged that experience for

-flowers I was given by a young lad survived in water
+of flowers I was given by a young lad survived

 left.
 How this differed to an instance on the